Hong Kong racing tips: Jim McGrath with three Wednesday fancies at Happy Valley

 Sign up to the Tote here.
 New customers online only. £/€10 minimum stake (if each-way then minimum £/€10 Win + £/€10 Place).
 Receive £/€30 Tote Credit within 48 hours of qualifying bet settlement.
 Seven-day expiry.
 Qualifying bet is the first racing pool bet added to the betslip.
 18+.
 Full T&Cs apply. begambleaware.org.
 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators that our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.

-- The Punt Acca: Stuart Langley's three horse racing tips on Wednesday
+- The Punt Acca: Lee Sharp's free horse racing tips on Wednesday

 - Spotlight Lucky 15 tips: four horses to back on Tuesday

+- Course specialists, in-form trainers and profitable partnerships - four stats to help guide you through Tuesday's racing

-- The Punt Acca: Stuart Langley's three horse racing tips on Wednesday
+- The Punt Acca: Lee Sharp's free horse racing tips on Wednesday

 - Spotlight Lucky 15 tips: four horses to back on Tuesday